gravitational/teleport/rfd/0182-multi-port-tcp-app-access.md

 #### Advantages

-* A single cert per app.
-* With per-session MFA enabled, the user needs to tap an MFA device only once per app.
+* It's the simplest way to add multi-port support to Teleport that doesn't set bad precedents.
-* Old clients that don't send info about target port can still be routed to the first port found in the `ports` field.
+* Old clients that don't send info about the target port can still be routed to the first port found in the `ports` field.
 * Backward-compatible with existing UIs (tsh, tctl, Web UI, Connect).
 Requires minimal effort to add support for multi-port to those UIs.

 #### Disadvantages

-* It's another instance of misusing ALPN to pass some metadata about the connection.
-* It's not a solution that can be extended to work for HTTP apps in the future.
-For starters, browsers don't let you send arbitrary SNIs.
+* Not so great performance in a situation where the end user wants to connect to many different ports at the same time.
+First connection over each port requires a new cert.
+* Bad UX with per-session MFA enabled when connecting to many different ports at the same time.
+Each port requires a separate tap to create a cert.
+  * However, for now the design partner wants to use multi-port for an app with two exposed ports that likely won't be used at the same time.
+* While it doesn't introduce new bad precedents, it reinforces existing ones which prioritize reduced system complexity over user experience, namely the practice of embedding routing information within the cert.
+  * The practice in itself is not bad, but we'll likely want to address it at some point to deal with performance (creating many certs) and UX issues (per-session MFA taps) it creates.
 * It breaks compatibility – if an older app service gets a multi-port TCP app from the auth server through dynamic registration, it cannot proxy connections to that app because it doesn't know which port to proxy the connections to.
 See [Backward Compatibility](#backward-compatibility) for